LateralView/frontend-exercise/README.md

 - Create an App and follow the steps
 - After creating the App, a `client_id` and a `client_secret` will be provided

-Once you have the keys, create `.env` file in the root directory with the following env variables:
+Once you have the keys, create `.env` file in the `backend/` directory with the following env variables:

 ```
 SPOTIFY_CLIENT_ID=<client_id>